ryutaro1234/daw-world/README.md

 I am sorry...
 It's too difficult for me to translate it to English.

 ## About graduation work
-It's graduation work by Ryutaro Matsumoto.
+It's graduation work by Ryutaro Matsumoto.<br />
-Currently the mainstream teaching materials are images or videos.
+Currently the mainstream teaching materials are images or videos.<br />
 However, it is difficult to understand with images.
-For videos, the amount of data traffic is large.
+For videos, the amount of data traffic is large.<br />
-In DAW World, all animations works JavaScript or jQuery.
+In DAW World, all animations works JavaScript or jQuery.That's why it's small.

 ## Process
 https://ryutaro1234.github.io/graduation-artwork.zotan2021/